 Katrina Ubell: And this kind of idea how some people, because I hear this too, like people are like “I know I need your help, but right now, we're on this like super rocket fueled debt reduction plan.
 And so, it's not in the budget.”

-And I just think to myself, “Okay, wait, so you're just completely putting off anything that would help you to like thrive in your life so you can see that number go down?”
+And I just think to myself, “Okay, wait, so you're just completely putting off anything that would help you to thrive in your life so you can see that number go down?”
 Like there's got to be a balance.

 Like sometimes either the kind of insanely supercharged drive to get the debt down or to get the net wealth up in order to get to that arrival fallacy place – the there that doesn't exist that like then I'll finally get to feel how I feel.